International Society for Pediatric and Adolescent Diabetes: Travel grants

 ISPAD also supports attendance at the annual conferences through the awarding of travel grants.
 Grants are awarded either to individuals based on the quality or to individuals from non-high-income countries as ‘Developing World Initiative Travel Grants’.

 Post-graduate courses

 ISPAD also supports post-graduate courses and workshops organized by members worldwide on the basis that these members organize the courses and raise most of the funding.
 Recent venues have included Jamaica, Romania, Jordan and Peru.

 Science schools

 The ISPAD Science and Research School for Physicians annual science school brings together 20 to 25 young researchers from across the world to take part in a learning program and engage in discussion with leading experts in the field.
 Courses have been held in Sydney, Cambridge (UK), and Kyoto.

 ISPAD Science School for Healthcare Professionals is held each year just prior to the annual conference and is aimed at helping health professionals other than doctors to develop a scientific and evidence-based approach to their work with children and young people with diabetes.

 Prizes

-The society also has a well-established set of yearly prizes.
+Through the years, the international society has its annual set of prizes.